Introduction

 Half-ElfPHB: The abilities work great, and bonus skills are always nice, but Variant Human is likely better.
 You could argue that Darkvision is appealing, but that’s what Devil’s Sight is for.

-• DrowSCAG: With a very limited number of spell slots, innate provide fantastic utility.
+• DrowSCAG: With a very limited number of spell slots, innate spells provide fantastic utility.

 • High/Moon/SunSCAG: Wizard cantrips are great for utility, but you already have the best damage cantrips.
 Consider Booming Blade since it doesn’t care about your spellcasting modifier.